God harden Pharaoh’s heart; so is God unjust?

 The reason why God persisted with Pharaoh

 God hardened Pharaoh’s heart only after suffering Pharaoh’s rebellion against Himself.
 But He did this in order to reveal Himself to mankind, and for separating a people for Himself.
-Through this He would bring forth the eternal purpose in mankind, which is to win (save) a people for His eternal possession; i.e. those who will love Him from the heart; who will be forever thankful for His wonderful kindness in redeeming them through His own sacrifice in the Person of Christ.
+Through this He would bring forth the eternal purpose in mankind, which is to win (save) a people for His eternal possession.
+That is; those who will love Him from the heart.
+Those who will be forever thankful for His wonderful kindness in redeeming them through His own sacrifice in the Person of Christ.

 But please note:

 God is love.
 He predestines no one to perdition for any reason other than that they have chosen to live their lives in evil, driven by their supreme choice of self over the glory of God and His righteousness.
 God’s intention for man is for them to be partakers of His love, leading to eternal happiness in Him.
 However, they choose to harden their hearts against the truth of God and live in disregard to His persuasions to righteousness.
-And they have no excuse, because all have the evidence of God’s existence within them, put there by God Himself (Rom 1:19-20).
-This means that we are all born with the self-evident reality of God and His nature, and trying to deny this is denying our own consciousness within.
+And they have no excuse.
+This is because all have the evidence of God’s existence within them, put there by God Himself (Rom 1:19-20).
+This means that we are all born with the self-evident reality of God and His nature.
+So, anyone trying to deny this is denying their own consciousness within.